 Edcamps are free to attendees, but hosting one can come with a price tag.
 Many organizers like to provide food and have door prizes for their participants.
-The Edcamp Community by Digital Promise wants to make this as easy as possible, so we can provide free Edcamp-in-a-Box resource kits to organizers to take away the pressure of significant fundraising.
+The Edcamp Community by Digital Promise wants to make this as easy as possible, so we can provide free self-supply Edcamp-in-a-Box resource kits to organizers to take away the pressure of significant fundraising.

-Through the Edcamp-in-a-Box program, we provide you with necessary supplies to host your Edcamp: name tags, markers, sticky notes, Edcamp stickers, buttons and other branded items, sponsorship opportunities, and, potentially, funds for light refreshments.
+Through the Edcamp-in-a-Box program, Digital Promise provides a digital gift card to purchase necessary supplies like name tags, markers, sticky notes, and pens.
+For eligible in-person events, we can potentially provide funds for light refreshments.